jkmuthu/newwytnet/replit.md

 # Overview

+**WytNet.com** is an all-in-one digital platform for a better lifestyle and best workstyle — for individuals and organizations everywhere.

+**Tagline:** *"Get In.
+Get Done."*

+**Mission:** Create a connected digital ecosystem powered by **Speed | Security | Scale**.
+WytNet unifies productivity, social networking, and intelligent automation.

+**Vision:** Build a world where every task, connection, and opportunity happens in one smart environment powered by technology and trust.

-WytNet is a white-label, multi-tenant SaaS platform built on "Engine," providing low-code tools for application building, content management, and cross-tenant hub creation.
-It offers CRUD builders, a CMS, app composition, hub aggregation, and the WytID Universal Identity & Validation system.
-WytNet.com serves as the initial hub, showcasing the platform's capabilities.
-The system features white-label authentication, role-based access control, comprehensive multi-tenancy with Row Level Security, and blockchain-anchored identity, designed for scalability and robustness.
+**Technical Foundation:** WytNet is a white-label, multi-tenant SaaS platform built on "Engine" — a central framework that creates, connects, and controls all components through a modular architecture: **Modules → Apps → Hubs**.
+The platform features universal WytPass authentication, role-based access control (RBAC), comprehensive multi-tenancy with Row Level Security, WytPoints economy system, and AI-powered automation through WytAI Agent.

 # User Preferences